ggodreau/nuc/README.md

 #### Download Alpine

-Just go [here](https://alpinelinux.org/downloads/) and select 'standard' for x86.
+Just go [here](https://alpinelinux.org/downloads/) and select 'standard' for x86 (tested on alpine-standard-3.10.2-x86.iso).
 Needed a USB stick that is 700MB or bigger.
 Burned with a machine running `sudo gnome-fdisk`.
-Use the legacy boot mode for the NUC (UEFI may work but I haven't tried)
+Use the legacy boot mode for the NUC (UEFI may work but I haven't tried).
+Was running kernel 4.19.67-0-vanilla i686.

 #### Install Alpine